AxelPilot/BlogProject/README.md

 # Personal Blog Website
-## Udacity Front End Developer Nanodegree Program
+## Udacity Front End Web Developer Nanodegree Program

 ### Description
 A personal blog website with responsive layout, designed and built from scratch using HTML and CSS.
 Layouts are made with CSS grid and flexbox.
 This project is made as part of the Udacity Front End Developer Nanodegree Program.